Reduction in Force Regulation 624

 F. Vacation Leave.
 Affected employees may elect, subject to approval by their supervisor, to exhaust vacation leave after their last day of work and be paid in a lump sum for the balance not to exceed 240 hours.
 If an employee had over 240 hours of vacation leave at the time of reduction in force, the excess leave shall be reinstated if the employee is reemployed within one year.

-G. This policy must be filed w/ the Office of State Personnel.
+G. This regulation must be filed w/ the Office of State Personnel.

 V. Revision History